youpiwaza/my-todos/__TODO_perso.md

 - Sound of noise
 - stretch
 - Spectacle gaspard proust tapine
+- Sword of destiny
 - The ambassador
 - the blade
 - The descent
 - The fighter (christian bale)
-- ✅ the founder / netflix / 4/5
+- ✅ the founder / 4/5
 - The game (1997)
 - the gentlemen, de guy richie
 - the great wall